Memory Care

 - Patient and family education

-After determining the extent and cause of memory deficit, your care team will provide treatment recommendations, such as one of Avera’s counseling, inpatient, outpatient or partial hospital programs.
-Your recommendations may also include:
+Diagnosis is the first step in developing an effective treatment plan.
+After determining the extent and cause of memory deficit, your care team will provide treatment recommendations that may involve inpatient, outpatient or partial hospital programs.